Plantation Fraud Crime Attorneys

 Broward County Fraud Crime Attorneys

 Nearly 100 different offenses are listed in Chapter 817, the section of Florida law dealing with false pretenses and fraud.
 The hallmark of a fraud offense is the commission of a crime through deception rather than force.
 At the heart of every fraud prosecution is the requirement of proving that the defendant intentionally misled another person for unlawful purposes.
 Since it is not really possible to “prove” another person’s state of mind without a confession or the defendant’s own statements, the intent to defraud is usually shown by circumstantial evidence.
 Experienced criminal defense attorneys know how to argue against the admission of irrelevant or prejudicial evidence, and how to defend against the prosecution’s case and its interpretation of the evidence.

 Fraud charges are usually brought under detailed statutes that specifically address the particular alleged fraud at issue.
 These statutes are usually very lengthy and complicated, containing highly technical and confusing language; even scholars and other experts often disagree over what type of conduct amounts to a violation of the law!
 Each statute sets out the elements needed to prove a violation of the law, so each different type of fraud will have its own set of defenses and strategies needed to defend against a prosecution.
-Criminal defense attorney Carl Lida is experienced in defending against a wide variety of fraud charges in Florida state and federal court, including all of the following:
+Criminal defense attorneys at Lida Law, PLLC are experienced in defending against a wide variety of fraud charges in Florida state and federal court, including all of the following: